There's a clear Democratic front-runner for 2020

 Literally.
 Not an identifiable person.
 Just "someone entirely new."
 When that description was included on a list of possible contenders, 66% of Democrats and independents said they would be "excited" to see such a person jump in the race; just 9% thought he or she shouldn't run.
 That's an overwhelming yes-please-run score of 57 percentage points for, you know, whomever.

-Compare that to the downbeat sentiment toward the party's 2016 nominee, former secretary of State Hillary Clinton.
-Even though she won the popular vote — to be sure, Republican Donald Trump on Monday carried the count that mattered, in the Electoral College — just 23 percent were excited about the prospect of her running again; 62 percent said they would prefer she not.
+Compare that to the downbeat sentiment toward the party's 2016 nominee, former Secretary of State Hillary Clinton.
+Even though she won the popular vote — to be sure, Republican Donald Trump on Monday carried the count that mattered, in the Electoral College — just 23% were excited about the prospect of her running again; 62% said they would prefer she not.
 That's a please-don't-run score of 39 points.

 The nationwide poll of 626 registered voters who identified themselves as Democrats or independents, taken Wednesday through Sunday, has a margin of error of plus or minus 3.9 points.

-Vermont Sen. Bernie Sanders, who gave Clinton a run for her money in the Democratic primaries this year, has a positive score of 6 points — that is, 44 percent "excited" minus 38 percent who don't want him to run.
+Vermont Sen. Bernie Sanders, who gave Clinton a run for her money in the Democratic primaries this year, has a positive score of 6 points — that is, 44% "excited" minus 38% who don't want him to run.

 And Massachusetts Sen. Elizabeth Warren, who decided against a bid in 2016, fares a stitch better, with a positive score of 7 points: 34% would be excited by her campaign; 27% hope she doesn't try it.